 “With the exception of North America, Australia, and some Pacific islands the rest of the world no longer has any organised government, military, or official communications systems.
 Want to bet there’s no one responding to IDS alerts in any European or Asian countries now?”

-Mick responds, “So we can hack into their systems!
-What good does that do us?”
+Mick responds, “So we can hack into their systems while the comm links and power continues to work!
+What good does that do for us?”

 “Well, we can access their secret information and research data.
-But the more important task would be to take control of their nuclear silos to launch the missiles at the major concentrations of The Infected within their own countries and neighbours.
+But the more important task will be to take over control of their nuclear silos to launch the missiles at the major concentrations of The Infected within their own countries and neighbours.
 Work out the heat wave blast radius, and have them edge up to each other.
-It’s the heat to kill The Infected, and the virus, we need from the blasts.”
+It’s the heat from the blasts we need to kill The Infected and the virus.”